 • Alice Addertongue.
 Alice is another middle-aged widow who wrote what amounts to a gossip column for Franklin’s Gazette in the form of scandalous stories about prominent members of society.

 • Caelia Shortface and Martha Careful.
-These pseudonyms were used by Franklin to settle a personal dispute – they wrote letters mocking Franklin’s former employer, Samuel Keimer, who had stolen some of Franklin’s publishing ideas.
+Franklin used these pseudonyms to settle a personal dispute; they wrote letters mocking Franklin’s former employer, Samuel Keimer, who had stolen some of Franklin’s publishing ideas.
 Shortface and Careful’s letters were published in The American Weekly Mercury, a publication by a Keimer rival.

 • Busy Body.
 Also published in The American Weekly Mercury, Miss Body’s letters were basically gossip stories about local businessmen.